You are about to read a short blog post that can save you from a property investing disaster.

 Your town planner should be committed to teaching you how to perform simple checks yourself so you can apply that knowledge to your next deal.

-There are a couple things property investors can do before calling their town planner, including:
+There are a couple of things property investors can do before calling their town planner, including:

 - Learning about the area and obtaining general information on minimum land areas, lot sizes, basic subdivision parameters and zoning.